richardantao/learnify/README.md

 # Learnify
-Building the foundations for student success.
+Building the Foundations for Student Success.

 ## Application Structure

+### Config

+### Controllers

+### Middleware
+Folder contains middleware for `rendering` (SSR), `storage`, and `validation`.

+### Migrations

+### Models
+`models` contained the generated schema for the API's data

+### Routes
+`routes` connect the `middleware` and `controllers` of the API to the server.
+Public routes call any necessary storage/middleware before the respective controller.
+Private routes contain the same sequence as public routes except their are initialized are auth validation.

+### Test
+Integration test files are contained here.
+Unit tests are held beside the file they represent.

-### Client
+### Util
+Any helper functions are defined heres.

-### Server
+### Views
+`views` contains the client-side React/Redux app.

 ## Scripts
-All scripts can be called from the `/server` folder, as Learnify uses `concurrently` to run parallel scripts.
+Learnify uses `concurrently` to run parallel scripts.

 `npm run build` - create an optimized bundle of the server.